AlignRec: Aligning and Training in Multimodal Recommendations: Introduction

 \section{Introduction}

-Recommender systems have become one of the essential sources for users to explore content from online services such as e-commerce platforms and social media, especially when ID features are helpless in long-tail items or cold-start scenarios.
-Several works on multimodal recommendation have demonstrated that utilizing multimodal information (\eg, images and texts) together with categorical features (\eg, itemID and category) can gain great success in multiple recommendation challenges~\cite{he2016vbpr,wei2019mmgcn,wei2020graph,zhou2023bootstrap,zhou2023tale,yu2023multi}.
+Multimodal recommendations have become one of the essential sources for users to explore content from online services such as social media, especially when ID features are helpless in long-tail items or cold-start scenarios.
+Several works have demonstrated that utilizing multimodal information (\eg, images and texts) together with categorical features (\eg, ID and category) can gain great success in multiple scenarios~\cite{he2016vbpr,zhang2024drepmrec,wei2020graph,zhou2023bootstrap,zhou2023tale,yu2023multi}.

 Meanwhile, alongside the development of recommender systems, the field has witnessed significant advancements in multimodal large language models (mLLMs) like GPT-4V~\cite{achiam2023gpt} and Gemini~\cite{team2023gemini}.
-One of the key lessons towards generalized mLLMs is the alignment among different content modalities, i.e., viewing different content modalities residing in a unified space~\cite{li2021align,lin2023vila,girdhar2023imagebind,wang2022image}, because the distribution gaps between different modalities' representations will significantly harm the cross-modality understanding and make it hard to extract and utilize multimodal features.
-However, the alignment issue has not been well-studied in the area of multimodal recommendation.
-Early works~\cite{he2016vbpr,wei2019mmgcn,wei2020graph} view multimodal information as an auxiliary feature and concatenate it to categorical features, ignoring the distribution gap between multimodal features and categorical features, since they are modeled for different objects.
-Most recently, researchers explore auxiliary losses with multimodal information for deriving better categorical embeddings via self-supervised learning~\cite{tao2022self,zhou2023bootstrap} or graph structures~\cite{zhou2023tale,yu2023multi}, which still suffer from the misalignment across content modalities.
+One of the key lessons towards generalized mLLMs is the alignment among different content modalities, i.e., viewing different content modalities residing in a unified space~\cite{li2021align,lin2023vila,girdhar2023imagebind,wang2022image}, because the distribution gaps among modalities' representations will significantly harm the cross-modality understanding and make it hard to utilize multimodal features.
+However, the alignment issue has not been well-studied in multimodal recommendations.
+Early works like VBPR~\cite{he2016vbpr} in Fig.~\ref{fig:method-diff}(a) view multimodal information as an auxiliary feature and concatenate it to categorical features~\cite{wei2019mmgcn,wei2020graph}, ignoring the distribution gap between multimodal features and categorical features.
+Some methods~\cite{zhou2023tale,yu2023multi} explore auxiliary losses with multimodal information for deriving better categorical embeddings via graph structures like FREEDOM~\cite{zhou2023tale} in Fig.~\ref{fig:method-diff}(b).
+But they ignore the inconsistency between image and text.
+Some self-supervised learning methods~\cite{tao2022self,zhou2023bootstrap} like BM3~\cite{zhou2023bootstrap} in Fig.~\ref{fig:method-diff}(c) train inter-content loss and recommendation-related user-item loss together, leading to an insufficient representation on items' content

 In this paper, we propose to leverage ID-based features as a special modality, i.e., \textit{categorical modality}, leading to a unified alignment framework.
 However, when directly following mLLMs' alignment approaches, there are several remarkable challenges.